Mayored to the Mob: Production

-Ron Hauge, writer of the episode, wanted to do an episode where he would use Homer's qualities such as oafishness, brute strength, thickness, and loyalty, for good.
-When Lisa says they have to go back for Maggie after the family escape the riot, Homer says "Forget Maggie, she's gone."
-Matt Groening claims this to be one of his favorite quotes in the show.
-Hamill only agreed to guest star if he was allowed to voice a character as well as himself.
+Ron Hauge, writer of the episode, wanted to do an episode where he would use Homer's qualities such as oafishness, brute strength, thickness and loyalty, for good.
+When Lisa says they have to go back for Maggie after the family escape the riot, Homer says "Forget Maggie, she's gone".
+The Simpsons creator Matt Groening claims this to be one of his favorite quotes in the show.
+Mark Hamill only agreed to guest star if he was allowed to voice a character as well as himself.
 He stated that he loved doing the voice for bodyguard instructor Leavelle a lot more than he did providing the voice for himself.

 Cultural references

 The Bi-Mon-Sci-Fi-Con science-fiction convention features numerous references to the genre.
 As well as Hamill, guests at the convention include ALF from the television series ALF, Tom Baker in costume as the Fourth Doctor from the series Doctor Who, Gort from the 1951 film The Day the Earth Stood Still, Godzilla from the film series of the same name and Jonathan Harris in costume as Dr. Zachary Smith from the 1960s television series Lost in Space, as well as the robot from the show.
 Real-life astronaut Neil Armstrong is also a guest.

 Among the attendees is Üter, who wears a Futurama shirt; Futurama, an animated science-fiction comedy which was created by The Simpsons' creator Matt Groening, did not premiere until the following year.
 Seymour Skinner is dressed as Spock from Star Trek, as are several others, and Edna Krabappel is dressed as Barbarella from the comic and film Barbarella (1968).
 Other costumes include Xena from the series Xena: Warrior Princess, Terminator from The Terminator film series, Griffin from the novel The Invisible Man (1897) and later the comic book series The League of Extraordinary Gentlemen, as well as a Borg and Geordi La Forge from Star Trek.
 When Comic Book Guy meets a girl with similar interests to him at the convention, Alexander Courage's piece "Under the Spell" from the original Star Trek pilot "The Cage" plays.
 A booth for the comic book Roswell, Little Green Man is seen at the convention; the comic was published by Groening's Bongo Comics Group.